k2view-academy/K2View-Academy/articles/01_fabric_overview/01_what is fabric.md

 ### Fabric Use Cases
 Fabric is a great solution for:
-* Anything 360 - customer, order, device, server, car, credit-card, patient, etc.
+* Anything 360, like customer, order, device, server, car, credit-card or patient.
 * Micro services.
 * Customer data hub / platform.
 * ML / AI inference.